Queex/well-msc-selfstudy/introduction_to_R/3_vectors.md

 #### Vectors and Comparators

 Comparators, like other operators in R, consider vectors element by element.
-This means that `==` and `>` might not behave how you would expect:
+This means that `==` and `<` and the others might not behave how you would expect:

 ```
 > c(1, 1) == c(1, 2)